Hugh Kenner: Academic career

 Kenner's first teaching post was at the University of California, Santa Barbara (1951 to 1973); he then taught at Johns Hopkins University (from 1973 to 1990) and the University of Georgia (from 1990 to 1999).

 Kenner played an influential role in raising Ezra Pound's profile among critics and other readers of poetry.
 The publication of The Poetry of Ezra Pound in 1951 "was the beginning, and the catalyst, for a change in attitude toward Pound on the American literary and educational scenes."
 The Pound Era, the product of years of scholarship and considered by many to be Kenner's masterpiece, was published in 1971.
 This work was responsible for enshrining Pound's reputation (damaged by his wartime sympathy for fascism) as one of the greatest Modernists.

 Though best known for his work on modernist literature, Kenner's range of interests was wide.
-His books include an appreciation of Chuck Jones, an introduction to geodesic math, and a user's guide for the Heathkit H100/Zenith Z-100 computer; in his later years he was a columnist for both Art & Antiques and Byte magazine.
-Kenner was a friend of William F. Buckley, Jr., to whom Kenner introduced word processing, and a contributor to National Review.
+His books include an appreciation of Chuck Jones, an introduction to geodesic math, and a user's guide for the Heathkit H100/Zenith Z-100 computer; a Kenner review of Lucidata Pascal for HDOS contains both an anecdote from when he lectured on Joyce at ETH Zurich, and the source code of a word count utility he wrote in the language.
+In his later years he was a columnist for both Art & Antiques and Byte magazine.
+Kenner was a friend of William F. Buckley Jr., to whom Kenner introduced word processing, and a contributor to National Review.
 He also shared a close correspondence with Guy Davenport, the noted scholar, fiction writer, and artist.